BonsaiDen/JavaScript-Garden/doc/timeouts.md

 > `setTimeout(foo, 1000, a, b, c)`, it is not recommended, as its use may lead
 > to subtle errors when used with [methods](#this).

-### Best practices
+### In conclusion

-**Never** use a string as the parameter of `setTimeout` or `setInterval` its a sign of **really** bad code, if you need to supply arguments to the function, pass an anonymous function which then calls your function.
-Also avoid `setInterval` since its hard to control and when you loose the returned ID, there's no easy way to clear it.
+**Never** should a string be used as the parameter of `setTimeout` or `setInterval`.
+It is a clear sign of **really** bad code, when arguments need to be supplied to the function that gets called, an anonymous function should be passed which handles the actual calling.

+Additionally, `setInterval` should be avoided since it is hard to control and does not adjust to the single threaded nature of the language.

 [1]: http://en.wikipedia.org/wiki/Document_Object_Model
 *[DOM]: Document Object Model